rli99/undr_rover/README.txt

     fastqs [fastqs ...]

         One or more pairs of FASTQ files containing reads for which variant calling will be attempted.
-FASTQ.gz files are also accepted, though they will cause Undr Rover to take longer to execute as time is required to decompress the files.
-It is highly recommended to decompress the FASTQ.gz files yourself prior to using undr rover as it will be much faster.
+FASTQ.gz files will need to decompressed prior to use with Undr Rover.

 --------------------------------------------------------------------------------
 Example usage (should all be on one line)